carpentries-incubator/lesson-gpu-programming/episodes/constant_memory.Rmd

 ::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::: keypoints
-- "Globally scoped arrays, which size is known at compile time, can be stored in constant memory using the `__constant__` identifier"
+- "Globally scoped arrays, whose size is known at compile time, can be stored in constant memory using the `__constant__` identifier"
 ::::::::::::::::::::::::::::::::::::::